-Name Age Position James F. McCabe, Jr. 49 Chief Financial Officer Leonard J. McGill 54 Senior Vice President, General Counsel, and Secretary
+Name Age Position James F. McCabe, Jr. 50 Chief Financial Officer Leonard J. McGill 55 Senior Vice President, General Counsel, and Secretary

-In addition to the executive officers listed above, Warren G. Lichtenstein is Chairman and Chief Executive Officer.
+In addition to the executive officers listed above, Warren G. Lichtenstein is Executive Chairman.
 Jack Howard is the President of the Company.
 Please see above for biographical information of Warren G. Lichtenstein and Jack Howard.

-James F. McCabe, Jr. has been our Chief Financial Officer since October 18, 2011 and has been the Senior Vice President of each of HNH and Handy & Harman ("H&H"), since March 2007, and Chief Financial Officer of HNH, since August 2008.
+James F. McCabe, Jr. has been our Chief Financial Officer since October 18, 2011 and President of SP Corporate Services LLC ("SP Corporate"), which is a subsidiary of our subsidiary, SPH Services, Inc. ("SPH Services"), since January 2012.
+He has been the Senior Vice President of each of HNH and Handy & Harman ("H&H"), since March 2007, and Chief Financial Officer of HNH, since August 2008, and holds similar positions in substantially all of HNH's subsidiaries.
 From July 2004 to February 2007, Mr. McCabe served as Vice President of Finance and Treasurer, Northeast Region, of American Water Works Company.
-From August 1991 to September 2003, he was with Teleflex Incorporated, a NYSE-listed company, where he served in senior management positions including President of Teleflex Aerospace, President of Sermatech International, Chief Operating Officer of Sermatech International, President of Airfoil Technologies International and Chief Financial Officer of Teleflex Aerospace.
+From August 1991 to September 2003, he was with Teleflex Incorporated, a NYSE-listed diversified global industrial company, where he served in senior management positions including President of Teleflex Aerospace, President of Sermatech International, Chief Operating Officer of Sermatech International, President of Airfoil Technologies International and Chief Financial Officer of Teleflex Aerospace.

-Leonard J. McGill joined Steel Partners LLC ("SPLLC") in November 2011, and was appointed Senior Vice President, General Counsel and Secretary of the General Partner and Senior Vice President and Chief Legal Officer of HNH in January 2012.
-From May 2010 to October 2011 he was Senior Vice President, Secretary and General Counsel of Ameron International Corporation ("Ameron"), which traded on the NYSE.
-Prior to joining Ameron, until April 2010, Mr. McGill was Senior Vice President, General Counsel and Secretary of Fleetwood Enterprises, Inc. Fleetwood Enterprises, Inc. filed for Chapter 11 bankruptcy protection in May 2009.
+Leonard J. McGill joined Steel Partners LLC ("SPLLC") in November 2011, and was appointed Senior Vice President, General Counsel and Secretary of the General Partner and Senior Vice President, Chief Legal Officer and Assistant Secretary of HNH in January 2012.
+From May 2010 to October 2011 he was Senior Vice President, Secretary and General Counsel of Ameron International Corporation ("Ameron"), a multinational manufacturer of highly-engineered products and materials for the chemical, industrial, energy, transportation and infrastructure markets that was traded on the NYSE until it was sold in October 2012.
+Prior to joining Ameron, until April 2010, Mr. McGill was Senior Vice President, General Counsel and Secretary of Fleetwood Enterprises, Inc. ("Fleetwood"), a producer and distributor of recreational vehicles and manufactured housing.
+Fleetwood filed for Chapter 11 bankruptcy protection in May 2009.
+Prior to joining Fleetwood, Mr. McGill was of counsel to the international law firm of Gibson Dunn & Crutcher LLP.
+He is a graduate of the Georgetown University Law Center.